Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: Contents

 The normalization of the quadruplets is then explained, which introduces $2N^2$ ``bosonic'' VEV's of the form $v/\sqrt{2}$ and $2N^2$ ``fermionic'' VEV's which are $<\bar q q>$ condensates.

 The connection is made between parity and the 2 generators ${\mathbb I}_L$ or ${\mathbb I}_R$.

 *\ Section \ref{section:genyuk} presents general considerations concerning the Yukawa couplings ${\cal L}_{Yuk}$.
 Arguments will be given concerning how and why they can be simplified.
 They are chosen as the most straightforward generalization to $N$ generations of the most general Yukawa couplings for 1 generation, in which 2 quarks are coupled to 2 Higgs doublets.
 Yukawa couplings are no longer passive in determining the VEV's of the Higgs bosons.
-This leads to introduce their bosonised form.
+This leads to introducing their bosonised form.
 Subtracting it from the scalar potential yields an effective potential that can be used to find the (bosonic) VEV's of the Higgs bosons.
-A first set of constraints is established by the condition that no transitions should occur between scalars and pseudoscalar mesons.
+A first set of constraints arises from the condition that no transitions should occur between scalars and pseudoscalar mesons.

 *\ Section \ref{section:genpot} presents and motivates our simple choice for the Higgs potential.
 The minimization of the corresponding effective potential (see above) leads to another set of relations between its parameters, Yukawa couplings and bosonic VEV's.
 Goldstones and pseudo-Goldstones are investigated, in relation with the concerned broken symmetries.
 The (soft) masses of the pseudo-Goldstones can be calculated from the bosonised form of the Yukawa Lagrangian.